webmanager2009/webmanager20091/README.md

 ---
 # Task № 4
 ## Isosceles Triangle
-Implement the Isosceles Triangle class by inheriting the Triangle class from task № 3.
+<div>Implement the Isosceles Triangle class by inheriting the Triangle class from task № 3.</div>
-Complement the behavior of the method boolean exists() - true if the triangle is isosceles.
+<div>Complement the behavior of the method boolean exists() - true if the triangle is isosceles.</div>
-Leave the rest of the behavior the same.
+<div>Leave the rest of the behavior the same.</div>

 ---